Annarhysa/Codes/README.md

 # Codes
-A collection of all my academic coding assignments
+A collection of all my academic coding assignments and learning DSA.